Old Friends and New: Themes

-Old Friends and New is about finding a home – somewhere you can feel comfortable in society.
-Each of the short stories deals with a person who is lonely in their current environment.
-Whether they have no family and friends or whether they just do not feel like they fit in, there is at least one character in each story that finds the proper atmosphere for them that makes them feel comfortable.
-In Lady Ferry, the narrator expresses content in the way cousin Agnes has been so welcoming.
-She feels more comfortable at her cousin’s house after just one day than a lifetime in her own home.
-“I began to feel already the pleasure of being in a real home.”
-In some of the short stories, the characters make such small adjustments to their lives to realize that they are already happy and are surrounded by people that can quell their loneliness.
-In others, however, characters travel thousands of miles to learn what home truly is, and begin a new life where they are surrounded by loved ones and realize that they have just now found a home.
+Old Friends and New is about finding a home – a place where you feel safe, comfortable and fully accepted.
+Each short story focuses on a character who is unhappy in their current situation.
+They may have no family and friends nearby, or feel like they do not fit with their surroundings.
+Jewett takes readers on the characters' journeys to discover where they truly belong.
+When they do find "home," their lives significantly change.
+In Lady Ferry, the first-person narrator feels more comfortable after being in her cousin’s house for just one day than she ever has before.
+“I began to feel already the pleasure of being in a real home,” Jewett writes.
+Finding "home" for Jewett's characters doesn't always require uprooting, or embarking on a long trip.
+In some of the stories, the quest for "home" is an internal one.
+The characters make small adjustments, while looking inward.
+Without traveling anywhere at all, they realize they are already happy.
+Still, some of Jewett's characters must travel great distances, and experience life-altering changes, in order to arrive at home.

 Old Friends and New demonstrates the importance of religion to New England society in the late nineteenth and early twentieth centuries.
 Though often only minor components of each story, religion is often mentioned alongside comfort.
 Religious symbols and practices such as bibles and attending church are often found in those places that characters can call home, and the absence of loneliness comes, in part, to a rediscovering (or discovering) of religion.
 In Miss Sydney’s Flowers, Miss Sydney realizes that she had been unfriendly for so long, and sees the difference that her charity makes in Mrs. Marley’s life.
 She realizes the effect she can have on other people, and sees practicing Christian ways (such as charity) improves her own life.
 “Miss Sydney meant to be better, – not alone for the sake of having friends, not alone to quiet her conscience, but because she knew she had been so far from living a Christian life, and she was bitterly ashamed.”
 Once the characters realize that religion is a vital component of their lives, they are more satisfied in the way in which they lead their lives, and they feel more comfortable with who they are.